 Agrião

-Among tropical nature, Aldeia do Sanguinho is a rural village whose inhabitants deserted in the 1970s, searching for a better life.
-However, its undeniable charm has led to houses being rebuilt, and the village is slowly returning to life.
+In the tropical setting, Aldeia do Sanguinho is a rural village whose inhabitants left in the 1970s in search of a better life.
+Its undeniable charm inspires people to rebuild the houses.
+Consequently, the village is slowly returning to life.

 Parque de Merendas do Porto Novo